ChickenIQ/Talos-Manager/README.md

 </details>

-## Upgrades

-Upgrades are automatic and work similar to how you would upgrade your cluster using talosctl.

-As soon as a version/image change is detected, Talos-Manager will automatically upgrade k8s then talos, one node at a time, making sure the upgrade was succesful before moving to the next node.

-### Differences from talosctl

-- Talos upgrades can use different images

-  - This allows you declare the images for every node, improving hardware compatibility.
-  - talosctl is also able to provide this functionality, but it is necessary to run the upgrade command with the specific image flag for each node.

-- All kubernetes components are upgraded at once

-  - The workloads running on the node and etcd are left intact.
-  - This results in quite a noticeable speed increase, but at the cost of the node becoming unschedulable for a short period of time.

 ## Addons

 Talos-Manager allows you to extend the functionality of your cluster by installing certain helm charts, which we will call addons.